 17 Things to Know About Colombian Culture

 Honestly, it’s difficult to understand a culture completely as an outsider, but I’ll do my best here.
-So here’s 17 things I’ve noticed as a foreigner about Colombian culture:
+So here are 17 things I’ve noticed as a foreigner about Colombian culture:

 Huge Country with Many Cultures